You Got This: Your Basic Interview Preparation Checklist

 This is not always a possibility but, if you can, a quick thank you note/email can go a long way.
 Oftentimes interviews are scheduled through an assistant, but you can always email that assistant and ask if they’ll forward your thank you note along.

-Thanks to a little diligence with interview prep, you can go into that meeting with intelligence, confidence, and a positive attitude!
-Remember, you’re a well-qualified, professional boss lady: you’ve got this!!
+Thanks to a little diligence with interview preparation, you can go into that meeting with confidence, and a positive attitude!
+Remember, you’re a well-qualified, professional woman: you’ve got this!!